nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### invertR: { _bool_ }

-Flip range so that the min is on the left or top.
+Inverts the _range_ axis such that the _min_ and _max_ values are transposed.

 ### data: { _array_ }

-An array of objects or numerical values used to render both summary and piece visualizations in OrdinalFrame.
+An array of objects or numerical values used to render both summary and piece visualizations in `OrdinalFrame`.
 The column of the data is based on its oAccessor value, while its position or height is determined by its rAccessor value.

 ```jsx
 <OrdinalFrame data={[{ column: "a", value: 5 }, { column: "b", value: 3 }]} />